sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 Description of specification.

 #### Status:
-This document was last revised or approved by the OASIS Open Command and Control (OpenC2) TC on the above date.
+This document was last revised or approved by the OASIS Common Security Advisory Framework (CSAF) TC on the above date.
 The level of approval is also listed above.
 Check the "Latest version" location noted above for possible later revisions of this document.
 Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=openc2#technical.

 TC members should send comments on this specification to the TC's email list.
 Others should send comments to the TC's public comment list, after subscribing to it by following the instructions at the "Send A Comment" button on the TC's web page at https://www.oasis-open.org/committees/openc2/.